OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 ## Web API Introduction

-A Web API (Application Programming Interface) facilitates communication and data exchange between different software systems over a network or the internet.
+A Web Application Programming Interface (API) facilitates communication and data exchange between different software systems over a network or the internet.
 Web APIs enable different applications to interact with each other in a standardized and efficient manner, allowing them to leverage each other's functionalities and data.

 The adoption of different technologies such as cloud computing, microservice architectures, and single page applications have all contributed to the adoption of APIs as an architectural movement.

-As with every introduction of new concepts follows the flaws, vulnerabilities, and the need for testing.
+As with the introduction of any new concepts, there can be flaws and vulnerabilities that necessitate testing.
 Otherwise, poorly secured APIs may provide an unrestricted direct path to sensitive data.

-This chapter attempts to guide the security researcher in the concepts necessary for testing.
-This section in particular investigates the different API technologies and their history as a backgrounder.
+This chapter attempts to guide the security researcher in the concepts necessary for testing APIs.
+This section in particular investigates the different API technologies and their history.

 ## Which API Technology?

-Before we stampede to REST based Web APIs we need to be aware of the full scope of the problem space that the security researcher may encounter.
+Before we make assumptions about the type of API we are testing, it can be helpful to be aware of the full scope of the problem space that the security researcher may encounter.
 These include:

-1. REST (Representational State Transfer) APIs.
+1. Representational State Transfer (REST) APIs
-2. SOAP (Simple Object Access Protocol) APIs.
+2. Simple Object Access Protocol (SOAP) APIs
-3. GraphQL APIs.
+3. GraphQL APIs
-4. gRPC (gRPC Remote Procedure Calls).
+4. gRPC Remote Procedure Calls (gRPC)
-5. WebSockets APIs.
+5. WebSockets APIs

 ## REST (Representational State Transfer) APIs

+### What is REST?

+REST is a set of rules and conventions for interacting with web resources.
+The key components of URI, HTTP Methods, Headers, and Status Codes support the principles of REST.

 ### History

-Due to their simplicity, scalability, and compatibility with the existing web infrastructure REST based APIs have become the most common API architecture on the internet at the time of this writing.
+Due to their simplicity, scalability, and compatibility with existing web infrastructure, REST based APIs have become the most common API architecture on the internet at the time of this writing.
 REST based APIs did not immediately manifest, but rather have a long path from research to adoption.

 In 1994 Roy Fielding, one of the principal authors of the HTTP specification, began his work on REST as part of his doctoral dissertation at the University of California, Irvine.
 By 2000, he published his dissertation, [Architectural Styles and the Design of Network-based Software Architectures](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), where he introduced and defined REST as an architectural style.
 REST was designed to take advantage of the existing features of HTTP, emphasizing scalability, stateless interactions, and a uniform interface.